Mike Yastrzemski Player Props: Giants vs. Rockies

-Mike Yastrzemski -- with a slugging percentage of .528 in his past 10 games, including one home run -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Connor Seabold on the mound, on June 7 at 8:40 PM ET.
+After going 0-for-2 in his most recent game, Mike Yastrzemski and the San Francisco Giants face the Colorado Rockies (who will hand the ball to Chase Anderson) at 3:10 PM ET on Thursday.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He had a hitless showing in his most recent game (0-for-2) against the Rockies.

 Mike Yastrzemski Game Info & Props vs. the Rockies